finos/rune-dsl/documentation/expressions.rst

     observationEvent -> primitives only-element -> observation

 This imposes a constraint that the evaluation of the path up to this point returns exactly one value.
-If it evaluates to `null <#null-label>`_\, an empty list or a list with more than one value then the expression result will be an error.
+If it evaluates to `null <#null-label>`_\, an empty list or a list with more than one value then the expression result will be null.

 .. _operators-label: